Skip to content

 5 min read

 As we grow older, our once-sparkling smile starts dimming slowly but surely.
 A lifetime of crunching wears away the outer layer of enamel and flattens the biting edges.
-Tooth surfaces are also affected by exposure to acidic foods (such as citrus fruits) and get stained by coffee, tea, red wine, and tobacco.
+Tooth surfaces are also affected by menopause and the exposure to acidic foods (such as citrus fruits) and get stained by coffee, tea, red wine, and tobacco.
 So, what options could we have to make our teeth look fresher again?
 There are plenty of ways to ensure a lovely smile.
 From natural DIY techniques to fluoride toothpaste, there’s no shortage of whitening products these days.
 However, before deciding on a bleaching method, it’s a good idea to talk to a dentist.

 Beware of ‘health trends’